 Assessing the condition of the building and the apartment

 When it comes to the valuation of an apartment, it is important to take into account the condition of the building as well.

-- The condition of the installations: For example, the condition of the frames, the front door.
+The condition of the installations: For example, the condition of the frames and the front door.
 For a buyer, it is important to find out if there are plans to renovate the common areas, a façade renovation or roofing work.
-For a seller, these expenses are to be reduced from the selling price because they are additional costs for the buyer.
+For a seller, these expenses are reduced from the selling price because they are additional costs for the buyer.

-- Technical diagnostics: In Switzerland, many diagnostics have to be carried out at the time of the sale of an apartment for total transparency, bad results will systematically lead to a decrease in the property.
+Technical diagnostics: In Switzerland, many diagnostics have to be carried out at the time of the sale of an apartment for total transparency, bad results will systematically lead to a decrease in the property value.
 For example, a bad electrical diagnosis could lead to over-consumption and increase charges or bills.

-- Renovation: If you have carried out renovations, you can add the amount of the work to the selling price, to be weighted according to the year of renovation.
-In fact, a renovation done 30 years ago will no longer have the same value as a renovation done in the 5 years preceding the sale.
+Renovation: If you have carried out renovations, you can add the amount of the work to the selling price, to be weighted according to the year of renovation.
+A renovation done 30 years ago will no longer have the same value as a renovation done in the 5 years preceding the sale.

 The inner elements not to be forgotten:

-- Equipment: All included equipment obviously adds value to the apartment.
-They can be added to the selling price of the apartment, as long as you weight their value according to their condition, a washing machine that is 20 years old and does not work very well, has almost no value, the buyer will even have to add to his budget the equipment to be replaced.
+Equipment: All included equipment obviously adds value to the apartment.
+These items can be added to the selling price of the apartment, as long as their value is weighted according to their condition.
+A washing machine that is 20 years old and does not work very well, has almost no value, so the buyer will have to add to his budget equipment that needs to be replaced.

 The impact of the environment on the price of the apartment

 The more popular a neighbourhood is, the higher the prices will be.